 - Resolving chronic conditions thought to be permanent

-The typical course of treatment for lower back pain generally ranges from 1 to 10 visits over the course of several weeks.
-No medications are required in conjunction with this manual therapy.
+The typical course of treatment for lower back pain generally ranges from 1 to 10 visits over several weeks.

 What Should You Expect at Rising Sun Chiropractic with Graston and IASTM Therapy

 - The practitioner will utilize the appropriate Graston Technique and IASTM instruments to scan, then treat, the affected area.

 - Treatment generally consists of the clinician rubbing the affected area(s) with the handheld stainless steel Graston Technique instruments, using very specific, calculated movement techniques.